Fulosophy/Fulosophy/README.md

 - 🌱 Software Developer and Game Dev Enthusiast
 - 👯 I’m looking to collaborate with other developers in software development and game development.
-- 🥅 2023 Goals : Advanced Python | Networking | Front-End Frameworks
-- ⚡ Fun fact: I have a passion for game development and business alike.
+- ⚡ Fun fact: I am a hardcore early 90's/2000's game enjoyer with a strong passion for survival and horror games!

 ## Stats